sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 All endpoint URLs are prefixed with http://sigmapigammaiota.org/api/mafia/v0.

-All endpoints other than About (`.../`) return 403s for unauthenticated users.
+All endpoints other than About (`GET .../`) return 403s for unauthenticated users.

 ### About